risk-first/website/menagerie/Boundary-Risk.md

 Those risks are true for _any_ instrument you choose.
 However, if you choose the _uncommon_ instrument like the [Balalaika](), you have _worse_ [boundary risk](), because the _ecosystem_ for the balalaika is smaller.
 It might be hard to find a tutor, or a band needing a balalaika.
 You're unlikely to find one in a friend's house (compared to the piano, say).

-Even choosing a Piano has [Boundary Risk]().
+Even choosing the Piano has [Boundary Risk]().
 By spending your time learning to play the piano, you're mitigating [Communication Risk]() issues, but _mostly_, your skills won't be transferrable to playing the guitar.
 Your decision to choose one instrument over another cements the [Boundary Risk]: you're following a path on the [Risk Landscape]() and changing to a different path is _expensive_.

+Also, it stands to reason that making _any_ choice is better than making _no_ choice, because you can't try and learn _all_ the instruments.
+Doing that, you'd make no meaningful progress on any of them.

 ## Integration And Translation